+Prevention

-Prevention Procedures and Record Keeping Support Safer Recruitment
+Procedures and Record Keeping

+Safer Recruitment

+Additional information and sources of support

 Additional materials are referenced or provided in the Appendices.

 Detailed procedural guidance and additional references are available to all staff and governors here- Greater Manchester Safeguarding Procedures.